framely/community/docs/copilot/build-copilot.md

 **1. Create a new skill: QuickStartClone**

 In chatbot _ai.bethere.quickstarts_, we create a new skill with the label "QuickStartClone".
 Since quickstarts are a series and cloning an echo chatbot is only part of them, we don't expect app users to trigger this skill directly.
 Instead, we add this skill as a slot to another composite skill "QuickStartGuide", which can be triggered by app users.
 Therefore, there is no expression for this skill QuickStartClone.
 ::: details Details with OpenCUI Copilot as an example Create a skill with label `CloneProject`
 :::

 **2. Add component skills**

-As we've built the skill "CloneProject" and skill "TestChatbot", now we can add these skills as slots in the skill "QuickStartClone".
-Since the cloned project is fixed in this quickstart, we can use the frame-level [initialization](../reference/annotations/init.md#overview) to initialize the skill CloneProject with the predetermined parameters including project type, organization label and project label.
+As we've built the skill "CloneProject" and skill "TestChatbot", now we can add these skills as slots in the skill
+"QuickStartClone".
+Since the cloned project is fixed in this quickstart, we can use the frame-level [initialization] (../reference/annotations/init.md#overview)  to initialize the skill CloneProject with the predetermined parameters
+including project type, organization label and project label.
 ::: details Details with OpenCUI Copilot as an example
 1. Add the following slots in skill QuickStartClone:
    - `cloneProject` with type `CloneProject`